Svobyyy/TrackIt_Backend/README.md

 # Backend

-Rest API for my [Mobile Calories Application](https://github.com/Svobyyy/CaloriesCounter).
+Rest API for my [Calories and Nutrition Facts Tracker](https://github.com/Svobyyy/CaloriesCounter).

 ## How to use